mahdise/create_key_with_GnuPG/README.md

 ## Installation requirements

-Pleae find the necessary dependent libraries by running:
+Pleae find the necessary dependent libraries by running on your IDE:
--   pip install -r requirements,txt
+-   pip3 install -r requirements.txt

 ## Script Navigation
 -   Run WWW.py file to encrypt your file